cpfaff/rbefdata_paper/paper/rbefdata.md

-After the setup of `rbefdata`  one can start right away using data from the proposal.
-The proposal download function is used for that which draws all associated datasets of a proposal into the R environment in one single step (see blow).
-The function requires the ID of the proposal which can be found in the end of the URL of the proposal in the BEFdata portal (see blow).
+After setup we can start right away using data from the proposal.
+The proposal download function of `rbefdata` is used for that.
+It draws all associated datasets of a proposal into the R environment in one single step.
+It returns a list object that keeps a data frame per list element containing a dataset of the proposal each (see blow).
+The function requires the ID of the proposal to work.
+The ID can be found in the URL of the proposal (see blow).

 ```
-# the id is 90
+# the proposal URL shows the id is 90
 http://befdataproduction.biow.uni-leipzig.de/paperproposals/90
 ```